 The small plastic cover can be taken off to examine the contacts.
 The center can be pressed on to see how they are touching when pulled in by the coil.

-Replacing a Single Pole 115 Volt contactor on a Heat Pump
+How To Replace a Single Pole Contactor on an Air Conditioner Heat Pump

 - Power down the unit at the Disconnect or Breaker.